 MQD employs multiple methods to achieve improved attention to quality outcomes for its Medicaid population.
-These methods include VBP programs implemented by MQD as well as those implemented by Health Plans.
-We found that Health Plans are performing increasingly well with regard to MQD's P4P program.
-Whereas in 2016 Health Plans had an average achievement level of 46.3%, their P4P performance increased to 67.7% in 2019, 87.4% in 2020, and 63.5% in 2021.
+These methods include VBP programs implemented by MQD as well as those implemented by health plans.
+We found that health plans are performing increasingly well with regard to MQD's P4P program.
+Whereas in 2016 health plans had an average achievement level of 46.3%, their P4P performance increased to 67.7% in 2019, 87.4% in 2020, and 63.5% in 2021.
 It should be noted that the high level of achievement in 2020 may be attributed to some ad-hoc adjustments MQD implemented to the program during the first year of the pandemic.
-It is encouraging that Health Plans seem to have increasingly high levels of achievement, given that their performance is assessed in comparison to national benchmarks.
-In theory, these higher levels of achievement reflect improved performance should be interpreted with caution.
+It is encouraging that health plans seem to have increasingly high levels of achievement, given that their performance is assessed in comparison to national benchmarks.
+In theory, these higher levels of achievement reflect improved performance by providers and improved health outcomes for participating members.
+However, P4P performance should be interpreted with caution.
 The influx of new members during the course of the COVID-19 pandemic with less complex health issues and generally higher health outcome levels may have impacted the average improvement in health outcomes and thus the achievement on the P4P measures.
 Moreover, it should be noted that the changes in improvement are relative to the national Medicaid benchmark, and do not represent absolute improvements in health outcomes for Medicaid members.

-Beyond MQD's P4P programs, Health Plans have several programs in place aimed at improving health outcomes in line with MQD intentions.
-Our results indicate that most Health Plans still focus on VBP arrangements that are based on an FFS payment structure, with only two initiatives incorporating riskbased payments.
+Beyond MQD's P4P programs, health plans have several programs in place aimed at improving health outcomes in line with MQD intentions.
+We found that most health plans still focus on VBP arrangements that are based on an FFS payment structure, with only two initiatives incorporating risk-based payments.
 The programs vary widely in scope, structure, and covered provider/member populations, making them difficult to evaluate as a whole.
-Seven arrangements include populationbased payments, specifically including PMPM payments.
+Seven arrangements include population-based payments, specifically including PMPM payments.
 Other, population-based arrangements are generally aimed at adding additional payments for at-risk populations on top of the prevailing reimbursement model, and do not fully integrate population payments for the full patient population.
-Health Plan 1's Population-based Capitated Payments Not Linked to Quality initiative includes a global capitation payment for the entire provider population; however, only one provider is included in this program.
-On the other hand, Health Plan 3's contractual capitated payment arrangement with a large group practice includes all provider types.
+Health plan 1's Population-based Capitated Payments Not Linked to Quality initiative includes a global capitation payment for the entire provider population; however, only one provider is included in this program.
+On the other hand, health plan 3's contractual capitated payment arrangement with a large group practice includes all provider types.